-- to have your personal information corrected, for example if it is incomplete or incorrect;
+- the right to have your personal information corrected, for example if it is incomplete or incorrect;

-- to opt out of receiving marketing communications at any time;
+- the right to opt out of receiving marketing communications at any time;

-- in certain circumstances and subject to applicable law, the right to restrict or object to the processing of your personal information, or request that your personal information is erased;
+- the right to restrict or object to the processing of your personal information;

-- in certain circumstances and subject to applicable law, the right to receive a copy of the personal information which you have provided to the firm, in a structured, commonly used and machine-readable format (known as “data portability”);
+- the right to receive a copy of the personal information which you have provided to the firm, in a structured, commonly used and machine-readable format (known as “data portability”);

 - where you have provided personal information voluntarily, or otherwise consented to its use, the right to withdraw your consent;